 Before you invest on an expensive lens (or camera body) you can rent photo equipment in your area to get a hang on it before considering a buy.

 Food photography requires not only good equipment but also ton of practice and knowledge.
 I’ve spent years studying the best practices and implementing them in order to capture beautiful food photos.

 I know that food photography can be confusing, but once you learn the basics of camera settings, color in food photography, composition techniques and styling, food photography will become a breeze.

 That’s why I’ve created the Happy Kitchen Food Photography Course.

-I gathered all the best tips, tricks and hacks and share all of the secrets I’ve learned over the years with you, so you don’t have to waste your time reading a ton of blog posts.
+I gathered all the best food photography and food styling tips, tricks and hacks and share all of the secrets I’ve learned over the years with you, so you don’t have to waste your time reading a ton of blog posts.

 I’ll personally guide you in how to create mouthwatering images that will keep readers coming back for more.